 This content is licensed under Creative Commons Attribution/Share-Alike License 3.0 (Unported).
 That means you may freely redistribute or modify this content under the same license conditions and must attribute the original author by placing a hyperlink from your site to this work https://planetcalc.com/708/.
 Also, please do not modify any references to the original work (if any) contained in this content.

 Second, it has method exec(string) - which extracts everything that is matched.
-It returns array of results.
+It returns an array of results.

-By default it extracts all digits which look like phone numbers and formats them.
+By default, it extracts all digits which look like phone numbers and formats them.